werf/trdl/docs/_includes/reference/vault_plugin/configure/pgp_signing_key.md

 * 200 — OK.

-## Delete current PGP signing key
+## Delete the current PGP signing key

-Delete current PGP signing key (new key will be generated automatically on demand)
+Delete the current PGP signing key (new key will be generated automatically on demand)

 | Method | Path |